VultureProject/vulture-doc/vultureOS/docs/applications/backend.md

 ## Servers

-Here you can configure the servers.
+Here you can configure the servers used by your Backend.

-`Balancing mode` :
+`Balancing mode`, you can choose between different balancing algorithms :

 - **RoundRobin**
 - **Static RoundRobin**